bergwerk/unsupported-browser-notification/README.md

 lang: 'auto', // Language key e.g. 'en', 'de'
 translations: {
     en: {
         title: 'Uppps.
-Your browser is to old ...',
+Your browser is too old ...',
         description: 'We recommend that you use a newer version!'
     }
 },